Graduate Students

 Incoming/early first-year graduate students should contact me by email early in the fall term to arrange a one-on-one meeting.
 If the meeting is done before the start of the fall term, I can also recommend specific courses based on your interests.

-Interested graduate students are welcome to attend our group meetings!
-They are currently held on Tuesdays at 4:00 PM Central Time.
-Please email if you would like the information on how to connect via Zoom.
+Interested first-year graduate students are welcome to attend our group meetings.
+They are currently held on Wednesday at 5:15 PM Central Time.

 Postdoctoral Researchers